My Career Advancement Account Frequently Asked Questions for Schools

-School applicants must offer well-established programs of study in portable career fields that lead to gainful employment.
+School applicants must offer well-established programs of study in career fields that lead to gainful employment.
 Refer to the ‘For Institutions’ page on the My Career Advancement Account Portal for eligibility and on-boarding steps.
 Schools must have operated as a school for a minimum of two years and not be located in a building used as a personal residence.

 What schools and organizations are already participating in the My Career Advancement Account Scholarship program?